 With the ability to establish different temperature ‘zones’, ducted systems enable variable temperature settings throughout your home or workplace.
 For example, you could choose to have a kitchen where multiple people are cooking (creating heat) cooled more than a bedroom with a single person who is trying to sleep.
 Ducted systems feature advanced sensors and air distribution ducts that ensure air is distributed evenly throughout each zone, hence eliminating the existence of hot or cold pockets in a room.

-Contact our Northern Beaches team to learn more about our supply and installation of ducted aircon units suitable for both homes and businesses.
+For Ducted Air Conditioning Northern Beaches contact our team to learn more about our supply and installation of ducted aircon units suitable for both homes and businesses.

 The name split system comes from the air conditioner being split into the indoor unit (with a fan, remote receiver etc) and an outdoor unit (with the compressor, propellor fan etc).
 For larger spaces, you may install a multi-split or multi-head systems whereby one outdoor unit will connect with multiple indoor units.
 Most split systems will use inverter technology, but its worth checking this feature is included as it is not always the case.
 An indoor unit is designed to cool one room only, however depending on its power and how large the space is, it is possible for a single unit to cool a large open space in some homes.
 Available for a smaller upfront investment, split systems are a very popular choice for Australia homes, however they are generally less effective and less powerful than ducted systems.

-Our Northern Beaches team are available to chat with you if you need help determining if an inverter or non-inverter air conditioner is the best option for your circumstances and budget.
+For Split System Air Conditioning Northern Beaches, our team are available to chat with you if you need help determining if an inverter or non-inverter air conditioner is the best option for your circumstances and budget.

 Most portable air conditioners have a single duct that links to a window to expel heat from the room, it draws air from the room and vents it outside.
 This results in an air pressure decrease, meaning more hot air is pulled into the room from other areas of the house.
 This means portable air conditioners have to work very hard to cool a room, are energy-inefficient, and therefore expensive to run.
 Most will not have an energy star rating because while they may cool down a person in part of a room, they will not cool the room effectively, and that is how the energy star ratings are measured.
 It is primarily for these reasons that we don’t recommend or sell portable units.